Skip to content

 The Hosts file is a system file located at 📁C:\Windows\System32\drivers\etc\hosts that maps domain names to IP addresses, overriding your normal DNS lookups.

-Editing this file allows you to manually block specific websites, redirect traffic to different IP addresses, or test how local servers behave before deploying them.
-For example, you might use it to block annoying ads or prevent access to a website you are developing.
+Editing the Windows hosts file allows users to manually block specific websites, redirect website traffic to different IP addresses, or test local server behavior before deployment.
+For instance, users can employ the hosts file to block unwanted advertisements or to restrict access to a website currently under development.

 ⚡ Quick Answer